Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel approach to accelerating finite element-type methods by machine learning.
 A main goal is for the numerous benefits of traditional finite element-type methods to be retained.
+Many of the advantageous features of the element learning approach were listed near the end of section~\ref{sec:intro}.
 Numerical experiments have demonstrated promising results that an approximately $5$-$10$ times speed-up can be achieved by using the proposed element learning method.

 As was pointed out above, the element learning method is closely related to hybridizable discontinuous Galerkin methods in the sense that the local solvers are replaced by machine learning approaches.
-As a result, all hybridizbale discontinuous Galerkin methods, hybridized mixed method, and hybridized continuous Galerkin methods, can be potentially accelerated by element learning.
+As a result, all hybridizable discontinuous Galerkin methods, hybridized mixed method, and hybridized continuous Galerkin methods, can be potentially accelerated by element learning.
 This generality suggests the potential of the proposed method to be applied to more PDEs that have been studied with HDG discretizations.
 Examples include but are not limited to Maxwell's equations, linear elasticity, convection-diffusion, and Stokes/Navier-Stokes equations.

 Despite the great potential of the proposed method, there still exist many topics that remains to be studied.
 Here we list a few of them: \begin{enumerate} \item Even greater speed-up can be expected if a higher order polynomial degree $p$ is used.
 At the same time, for larger $p$, other factors may arise, as discussed in the next item. \item As the polynomial degree $p$ increases, a larger ratio of the DOFs can be saved by the techniques of hybridization and/or static condensation.
 So, a greater acceleration can be expected by the element learning approach.
 However, as we increase the polynomial degree, it becomes more difficult to train the neural network.
 This can leads to less reliable predictions by the network.
 Therefore, how to choose the polynomial degree for a good balance between the efficiency of the method (for which we aim to increase $p$), and the reliability of the method (for which we aim to decrease $p$), remains to be studied.